16 best websites for design inspiration in 2025

 What do you get when you have a stellar design team, a high-quality web builder platform, a Hollywood budget, and the nostalgia of the 1980s?
 Why, this gem of a digital time capsule created by the team behind The Goonies, of course.

 Using the scroll to move the story along with the user’s gestures is genius and expertly executed.
-It invokes the spirit of the 1980s.
-Sweet innocence and hot afternoons spent in a movie theater during the summer of 1985.
-What a time to be alive!
+It invokes the spirit of the 1980s — sweet innocence and hot afternoons spent in a movie theater during the summer of 1985.
+Do yourself a favor and check out this Awwwards site of the day winner, especially if you’re reading on a mobile device.
+And if you’re a child of the 80s, you’re welcome.

 12. DONÜTS

 Donuts website.
 Orange background with "DONUTS" written in purple, red, and blue.
-Red "DONUTS" uses classic pink icing with sprinkles donut as "O"
+Red "DONUTS" uses classic pink icing with sprinkles donut as "O".

 We’re serving you something hot and sweet with this next web design.